 Scope of Work

-Scope of Work

 Safety Program

 Capacity

 Training Program

 Insurance

 Accident History

 Quality

 Community Knowledge

 Cost of the Contracting Process

 Price

 Distribution of Costs

 Other: (list)

-8. If a competitive bid or request for proposals has been used to select the transportation operators, to how many potential operators was the request distributed in the most recently completed process?
+8. If a competitive bid or request operators, to how many poten recently completed process? tial operators was the re How many responded?
+The request for bids/proposals was distributed: Locally Statewide Nationally 9.
+Has the CTC reviewed the poss than transportation provision (su •

-How many responded?

-The request for bids/proposals was distributed:

-Locally Statewide Nationally

-9. Has the CTC reviewed the possibilities of competitively contracting any services other than transportation provision (such as fuel, maintenance, etc...)?